Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 You bet.

-Well, these people calling you, giving you a hard time makes me want to puke as well.
+Well, these people calling you, giving you a hard time, makes me want to puke as well.

-Um I I I get what you've been saying.
+I get what you've been saying.

 You have been so clear.

-You you have told us where you're coming from, what you think, and you are showing us listeners total respect by letting us decide for ourselves.
+You have told us where you're coming from, what you think, and you are showing us listeners total respect by letting us decide for ourselves.

-These people who are calling you, they must be purposefully not getting it, which proves yet another one of your points that the response is to criticize you and to not deal with the substance of your comments.
+These people who are calling you, they must be purposefully not getting it, which proves yet another one of your points, that the response is to criticize you and to not deal with the substance of your comments.

-So I just I got so sick of it, I had to call you and encourage you and let you know you are doing great and that I absolutely love you for it.
+So I just, I got so sick of it, I had to call you and encourage you and let you know you are doing great and that I absolutely love you for it.

 Do I sound depressed?

-You're just like you you conceded to the last caller who was giving you a hard time that you would consider what he said.
+No, I just think that you sound like you're getting a lot of calls, and not that you're getting defensive, you're just like you conceded to the last caller who was giving you a hard time that you would consider what he said.

 And I don't think you need to consider what he said.